Natural Dyeing on Indo-slamic Paper

 Click to Enlarge Images

 Traditionally, Indo-Islamic paper was naturally dyed in subtle shades to take away the brightness of the white papers so that they were more pleasing to the reader's eye.
-Light tans, pistachios and tan-pinks were used, but darker, richer colours were also used for calligraphy in gold and silver inks.
+Light tans, pistachios and tan-pinks were used, but darker, richer colours were also used for calligraphy in gold, silver and wihite inks.
 The papers I dyed during this research period were from a variety of fibers, each of which took the colours differently.
 The paper was then sized with egg white or ahar size and then burnished to a shine.
 The papers made from fermented hemp took to this process with the most ease and yielded the best results.
 I used Logwood, yellow onion, black tea, and the not so traditional, Cochineal, with weak alum and iron mordants.
+I've also tried dyeing pulp with some success.
+Though quite laborious, the results of twice-dyed papers is quite unique in its depth of shade and longevity.

 Watch my lecture at FIT on Papermaking in India here.